avkonst/hookstate/docs/index/docs/04-nested-state.md

 // or
 state.merge(p => ({ a: p.a + 1 }))
 ```
-It sets only property `a`, so it will rerender every component where property `a` is used.
+These set only property `a`, so it will rerender every component where property `a` is used.

 #### Avoid the following:

-There are alternative less efficient methods, but resulting in the same mutation and data state.
-The following sets the entire object state to the new value (although, only `a` property is changed), so it will rerender every component where **any** property of the state is used.
+There are alternative, less efficient methods, resulting in the same mutation and data state.
+The following sets the entire object state to the new value (although only `a` property is changed), so it will rerender every component where **any** property of the state is used.

 ```tsx
 state.set(p => ({ ...p, a: p.a + 1 }))
 ```

-The following sets only property `a` but uses the current property value via the [StateMethods.value](typedoc-hookstate-core.md#readonly-value), which marks the property `a` as used by a component even if it was not used during the last rendering.
+The following sets only the property `a` but uses the current property value via the [StateMethods.value](typedoc-hookstate-core.md#readonly-value), which marks the property `a` as used by a component even if it was not used during the last rendering.
 In other words using nested property state in rendering or in action dispatch
-has got the same effect: a component is rerendered on property update.
+has the same effect: a component is rerendered on property update.
 ```tsx
 state['a'].set(state.a.value + 1) // increments value of property a
 ```

 Learn more about [StateMethods.set](typedoc-hookstate-core.md#set) and [StateMethods.merge](typedoc-hookstate-core.md#merge) in the API reference.

-### Adding new property
+### Adding a new property

 For a given state: